ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

       :arg string text: the object to convert

-      :rtype: string
+      :rtype: `string`
       :returns: PDF-compatible string enclosed in either *()* or *<>*.

 -----

    .. method:: GetImageProfile(byte[] stream)

       Show important properties of an image provided as a memory area.
-Its main purpose is to avoid using other Python packages just to determine them.
+Its main purpose is to avoid using other libraries just to determine them.

-      :arg bytes stream: either an image in memory or an **opened** file.
+      :arg byte[] stream: either an image in memory or an **opened** file.
 An image in memory may be any of the formats `bytes`.

-      :rtype: ImageInfo
+      :rtype: `ImageInfo`
       :returns:
          No exception is ever raised.
 In case of an error, `None` is returned.
 Otherwise, there are the following items::